ianyfchang/QPC/README.md

 ## Overview

 An R package for unified access to computational methods for estimating glioblastoma multiforme cell fractions from single cell RNA sequencing data or bulk RNA sequencing data.

+###Installation
+You can install the released version of immunedeconv from github with: install.packages("remotes") remotes::install_github("omnideconv/immunedeconv")